NEONScience/DI-NEON-participants/README.md

-Welcome to the DI-NEON-participants Git Repo!
+Welcome to the DI-NEON-participants GitHub Repo!
 ===============================

 This repository is used to collect & share materials during the pre-institute